 This is an oldie, but a goodie?
 The theory is that there is a disconnect between the neurological system in your gut (sometimes called the second brain) and your “mighty” brain (the one you’re using to read this article) that impacts your digestion.

-Your digestion can certainly be influenced by your emotions, but like many approaches to IBS, this is treating a symptom, not the cause.
+Your digestion can certainly be influenced by your emotions, but like many approaches to IBS, more often than not this is treating a symptom, not the cause.
 And treating the symptoms rather than the cause is not a recipe for long-term success.
+What we’ve seen and what research is now showing is that your gut is influencing your brain more than the other way around.
 Come to the IBS Treatment Center to learn facts about your illness, not unproven theories based on pseudo-science.

 It’s the old chicken and egg problem commonly seen in standard approaches to IBS.
 Which came first, the EPI or another issue that is now causing your IBS?
+It could be either one.
 At the IBS Treatment Center, we can help you to sort this out and get you on the right treatment plan to optimize your digestive health and decrease your need for medications.

 If we only had a nickel for every time someone said, “Well, I suppose I can’t get away from my bad digestion.
 My mom, grandma, sister, etc. all had digestive problems.
 So I know that my digestive problems are genetic.”

 Yes, it can certainly have a strong genetic component.
-However, the good news is that doesn’t mean that you can’t rewrite the story and change the ending of your story.
+However, the good news is that you have a signficant amount of control over how your genes are expressed and can rewrite the story and change the ending of your story.
 This doesn’t mean manipulating your genes.
 It means sorting out the cause of the problem and understanding the trigger.
 Then you won’t have to suffer like everyone else in the family.